markxoe/vscode-clockodo/README.md

 ## Login

 To login use the command `Clockodo: Login` or click on the Clockodo status bar entry and enter you clockodo Email and API key.

-## Known Issues

-Some error handling is not done yet.

-There may be some undiscovered bugs or logical errors.

-The UX is not ideal yet.

 ## Disclaimer